All Collections

 3. Your Qualifications

 You only have 100 words for each response, so be concise!
-You can highlight similar projects you’ve completed in the past, current skills that you're utilizing throughout your day job, as well as connect your experience to why you chose this particular Organization.
+You can highlight similar projects you’ve completed in the past, current skills that you're utilizing in your day job, as well as connecting your experience to why you'd be a good fit for this particular Organization.
 Our partners are extremely mission-driven, so they love to hear about how your personal story and/or passion connects to their cause!

 4. Final Review